Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./030.png)

 Now let's export the PIE.
 Switch to object mode, select the armature.
-Change Pie Version to 4 and set the texture to page-11-player-buildings.png.
+Change PIE Version to 4 and set the texture to page-11-player-buildings.png.

 ![](./031.png)